-The Core Strategy is the first part of the new development framework we are now preparing under the new planning system.
+The Core Strategy is the first part of the new development framework we are now preparing under the revised planning system.
 It provides a long term planning vision for the Borough and the overall framework in which more detailed plans will be drawn up and decisions made.
 It contains the broad planning strategy aimed at meeting that vision, and contains core strategic policies which we believe will provide sound guidance for the next fifteen years.
 It draws on the work that's already been done on the Borough's Community Strategy.

-The involvement of the community over the last twelve months has helped us shape the strategy in this document.
-We are very grateful for the contributions made throughout the process.
-We are now submitting it to the Government for an independent public examination and this is the final opportunity for you to comment on it before it is considered by an independent planning inspector.
+The involvement of the local community and many other organisations and groups helped us shape the strategy in this document.
+We are very grateful for the contributions made throughout the development planning process.
+An independent public examination took place between July 2006 and May 2007 and we were delighted that the appointed independent Inspector found the document sound.